derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/06/2026 17:52:08 : 3 Database Admins walked into a NoSQL bar.
+24/06/2026 17:52:37 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
+There are II types of people: Those who understand Roman Numerals and those who don't.
 <!-- replace-with-joke ends -->